yanyshen/P2Portal/README.md

 ==================
 ##Overview

-Eclipse Plugin Repository Portal is a repositories management system, which provides a web interface for the end users to manage Eclipse Plugins and provide update sites to end users.
-It helps developer, tester and end customer to quickly work togther.
+Eclipse Plugin Repository Portal is a repositories management system, which provides a web interface for eclipse plugin developers/testers to manage Eclipse Plugins and provides update sites to end users.
+It helps developer, tester to quickly work togther.
 It has the following features:

   * Centralized Management